Little Girl

 Turn your pain into power, your lessons into experiences.

-Let the path that you have illuminated for yourself help others who may need to know, that they are safe.
+Let the path you have illuminated for yourself help others who may need to know that they are safe.

 See yourself, little girl.